MartinR2345/MiniComplianceProgram/README.md

  <li>Technological (A.8 - 34 Controls): Network security, encryption, and access management.</li>
 </ul>

-After reviewing ISO 27001 (Annex A), for a small healthcare clinic like 'SaveRecords', I picked 20 controls that make the most sense for my environment.
+For a small healthcare clinic like 'SaveRecords', I picked 20 controls that make the most sense for my compliance environment.

 <br />